Early on a Wednesday morning, I heard an anguished cry—then silence.

 In the hospital, a lab tech made small talk, asked me how I like living in Brooklyn, while my wife struggled to hold still enough for the CT scan to take a clear shot of her abdomen.

 “Lot of patients to get to, honey,” we heard, again and again, when we begged for stronger painkillers.
 “Don’t cry.”

 I felt certain of this: The diagnosis of kidney stones—repeated by the nurses and confirmed by the attending physician’s prescribed course of treatment—was a denial of the specifically female nature of Rachel’s pain.
 A more careful examiner would have seen the need for gynecological evaluation; later, doctors told us that Rachel’s swollen ovary was likely palpable through the surface of her skin.
-But this particular ER, like many in the United States, had no attending OB-GYN.
+But this particular ER, like many in the U.S., had no attending ob-gyn.
 And every nurse’s shrug seemed to say, “Women cry—what can you do?”

 Nationwide, men wait an average of 49 minutes before receiving an analgesic for acute abdominal pain.
 Women wait an average of 65 minutes for the same thing.
 Rachel waited somewhere between 90 minutes and two hours.

 “My friend has been reckoning in a sustained way about her own fears about coming across as melodramatic.”
 Rachel does struggle with this, even now.
 How long is it appropriate to continue to process a traumatic event through language, through repeated retellings?
 Friends have heard the story, and still she finds herself searching for language to tell it again, again, as if the experience is a vast terrain that can never be fully circumscribed by words.
 Still, in the throes of debilitating pain, she tried to bite her lip, wait her turn, be good for the doctors.